 The Black Sand Basin is less than a mile away from Old faithful village.
 In 1872 Geologist Hayden Expedition named this geyser a cliff geyser because of its cliff-like walls formed around the crater.
 Also, this geyser is located on the edge of Iron Creek.
 How does one know the eruption is about to take place?
 It is when this crater is filled with boiling water, that is the time eruption is about to take place.
 The eruption duration varies from a few minutes to a couple of days.
 When we visited, it was quite active, and we saw an eruption.
 The eruption was almost 20 feet high.

 14. Lunch at rustic old Faithful Inn

 I am a big fan of old rustic architecture.
 Although the place is old but very well maintained.
 The moment I saw it, I fell in love with it.
 The rustic architecture has a charm of the country-themed movies.
 You will feel you are part of a movie set.
 I have seen this type of architecture in movies, but this was my 1st experience visiting such a place.
 The food was delicious too.
 They had minimal vegetarian options, but their buffet is quite popular.

 15. Enjoy camping in one of the 12 campsites

-I couldn’t do camping this time due to shortage of time.
+I couldn’t do camping this time due to a shortage of time.
 Also, I didn’t want to take chances with a baby.
 I would definitely have it on my itinerary during my next trip to Yellowstone’s.
 There are five campsites which you can reserve well in advance.
-Other seven campsites are allocated on a first-come, first-serve basis.
+The other seven campsites are allocated on a first-come, first-serve basis.
 If you don’t have experience of camping and don’t know what to carry.
 Here is my guide for Camping Essentials.